gbalaratnaswamy/Sudoku/README.md

-# Sudoku
+# Sudoku Solver
-Sudoku solver with python
+It is a python application that takes sudoku image solves it and prints its solution in terminal.